metaleap/zentient/zdbg-vsc/proto/readme.md

 	// Returns completions in the scope of this stack frame.
 If not specified, the completions are returned for the global scope.
 	FrameId int `json:"frameId,omitempty"`

+	// One or more source lines.
+Typically this is the text a user has typed into the debug console before he asked for completion.
+	Text string `json:"text"`
 } // struct CompletionsArguments

 ```